vishalbakshi/animatemusic/README.md

 ## Installation

 - Clone the repo.
-- From the root directoy, `npm install`
+- From the root directory, `npm install`
 - Open `localhost:3000` in a browser
 - Provide the inputs
 - Receive an output `.zip` file